SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Abstract

 \section{Abstract}

-Reliable uncertainty quantification (UQ) is essential for deploying large language models (LLMs) in safety-critical scenarios, as it enables them to abstain from responding when uncertain, thereby avoiding ``hallucinating'' falsehoods.
-However, state-of-the-art UQ methods primarily rely on semantic probability distributions or pairwise distances, overlooking latent semantic structural information that could enable more precise uncertainty estimates.
-This paper presents \underline{Se}mantic \underline{S}tructural \underline{E}ntropy ({SeSE}), a principled UQ framework that quantifies the inherent semantic uncertainty of LLMs from a structural information perspective for hallucination detection.
-SeSE operates in a zero-resource manner and is applicable to both open- and closed-source LLMs, making it an ``off-the-shelf" solution for new models and tasks.
-Specifically, to effectively model semantic spaces, we first develop an adaptively sparsified directed semantic graph construction algorithm that captures directional semantic dependencies while automatically pruning unnecessary connections that introduce negative interference.
-We then exploit latent semantic structural information through \textit{hierarchical abstraction}: SeSE is defined as the structural entropy of the optimal semantic encoding tree, formalizing intrinsic uncertainty within semantic spaces after optimal compression.
-A higher SeSE value corresponds to greater uncertainty, indicating that LLMs are highly likely to generate hallucinations.
-In addition, to enhance fine-grained UQ in long-form generation---where existing methods often rely on heuristic sample-and-count techniques---we extend SeSE to quantify the uncertainty of individual claims by modeling their random semantic interactions, providing theoretically explicable hallucination detection.
-Extensive experiments across 29 model-dataset combinations show that SeSE significantly outperforms advanced UQ baselines, including strong supervised methods and the recently proposed KLE.
-These findings highlight the importance of semantic structural information for precise UQ in LLMs, establishing SeSE as a reliable framework for assessing the trustworthiness of LLM-based systems\footnote{The code and data is available: https://github.com/SELGroup/SeSE}.
+Reliable uncertainty quantification (UQ) is essential for deploying large language models (LLMs) in safety-critical scenarios, as it enables them to abstain from responding when uncertain, thereby avoiding hallucinations, i.e., plausible yet factually incorrect responses.
+However, while current semantic UQ methods have achieved state-of-the-art performance, they inherently overlook latent semantic structural information that could enable more precise uncertainty estimates.
+In this paper, we propose \underline{Se}mantic \underline{S}tructural \underline{E}ntropy ({SeSE}), a principled black-box UQ framework applicable to both open- and closed-source LLMs.
+To reveal the intrinsic structure of the LLM semantic space, SeSE constructs its \emph{hierarchical abstraction} based on the principle of structural entropy minimization.
+The structural entropy of the resulting optimal hierarchical abstraction thus quantifies the inherent uncertainty within the semantic space after optimal compression.
+Additionally, unlike existing methods that primarily focus on simple short-form generation, we extend SeSE to provide interpretable and granular uncertainty estimation for long-form outputs.
+We theoretically prove that SeSE generalizes semantic entropy, the gold standard for UQ in LLMs, and empirically demonstrate its superior performance over baselines across 24 model-dataset combinations.